robomq/robomq.io/docs/MQTT.md

 Finally, you need to subscribe a topic, so that consumer knows where to listen to.
 Once it receives a message from the queue bound by the topic, it will call `onMessage()` function to print the topic and message payload.

 	mosquitto_subscribe(mosq, NULL, topic, 1);

+When you no longer need it, you can also unsubscribe a topic.

+	mosquitto_unsubscribe(mosq, NULL, topic);

 ### Putting it together